-In collaboration with Visit Helsinki, as part the #Helsinkisecret campaign, I was invited to visit Helsinki to discover not only the best known attractions, but to get a glimpse at the best kept secrets and places recommended by those in the know.
+In collaboration with Visit Helsinki, as part the #Helsinkisecret campaign, I was recently invited to visit Helsinki to discover not only the best known attractions, but to get a glimpse at the best kept secrets and places recommended by those in the know.

 I was pleasantly surprised by a number of effects during my stay: